Back to blog

 The factory and the workshop

-The factory has one machine.
+One machine.
 Materials go in, products come out, the machine writes every step.
 The pipeline is closed.
+Anything that didn't come from the machine is contamination.

 H·AI·K·U was modeled as a factory.
 The intent-completion gate confirmed it: by the time the workflow ran adversarial reviews, only commits the agent authored were in scope.
 Anything dropped by a human into the same directory got tagged "untracked" and either ignored or overwritten on the next tick.
 The PM's tightened criteria?
 Either silently accepted (no audit) or silently lost (no diff).
 Neither is acceptable.